How To Decorate Using What You Already Have??

-A runner and some vintage goodies makes a world of difference.
+A runner and some vintage goodies made a world of difference.
 Also, no need to live with the pot your faux greenery comes in.
 Sometimes, it’s fine, but I didn’t love this one.
 I added some paper to the bottom of the one I found at Chic Antiques to give this topiary even more height.

 I hope that I was able to answer a few questions and give you some inspiration for using what you already own and incorporating a few new things.